-Each student in the D. Min. program will work with a Faculty Supervisor in his or her area of specialization.
+Each student in the D. Min. program will work with a Faculty Supervisor in their area of specialization.
 Supervisors provide advising in the program process, collaboration on experiential learning modules integrating research and ministry, and supervision of the Project Thesis.
-A faculty supervisor will be suggested in consultation with the student and the Associate Dean.
+A faculty supervisor will be suggested in consultation with the student and the Director of the D.Min.
+Degree Program.

 All students must be assigned to a faculty supervisor prior to beginning the program.
-Changes may be made in Faculty Supervision if the student's Project Thesis proposal changes or requests are made to the Associate Dean.
+Changes may be made in Faculty Supervision if the student's Project Thesis proposal changes or requests are made to the Director of the D.Min.
+Degree Program.
 Normally, Faculty Supervisors may teach only one D.Min. seminar in an academic year and are limited to a supervisory load of five students per year.